JoshCheek/synseer/Readme.md

 * Style the numbers at the top of the page
 * A large "Synseer" on the header of the main page
 * Escape is broken (doesn't clear input)
-* Return should start the first challenge when you initially show up, and should revert to the first challenge when you hit the end (they wrap around)

 ## MIT License